-As structures of human existence, these realities are involved in every motivation and can therefore also be called the fundamental existential motivations (Längle 1992, 1993, 1994a, 1997, 1998a,b,c, 1999a,b, 2002b).
-Any motivation implicates these fundamental existential motivations: cognition, feelings and values, decision and meaning, all of which result in giving one's inner approval and in arriving at an inner consent.
-As basics of human existence these motivations are relevant in all areas where an individual stands in the centre: education, pastoral counselling, prevention of diseases, coaching, management trainings, organisational structures and the like.
+As structures of human existence, these realities are basically involved in every motivation and can therefore also be called the "fundamental existential motivations" (Längle 1992, 1993, 1994a, 1997, 1998a,b,c, 1999a,b, 2002b, 2003b).
+As I have outlined in another paper (Längle 2002b, 2003b), any motivation implicates these fundamental existential motivations: cognition, feelings and values, decision and meaning, all of which result in giving one's inner approval and in arriving at an inner consent.
+As basics of human existence, these motivations are relevant in all areas where an individual stands in the centre: education, pastoral counselling, prevention of diseases, coaching, management trainings, organisational structures etc.

-The first fundamental condition for a fulfilled existence
+4. The first fundamental condition for a fulfilled existence

 The first condition arises from the simple fact that I am here at all, that I am in the world.
 Where do I go from here?
 Can I cope with my being there?
 Do I understand it?
-I exist, and as an old German saying from the 12th century goes, loosely translated: 'I don't know where I am from, I don't know where to, I wonder why I am so glad.'
+I exist, and as an old German saying from the 12th century goes, loosely translated: "I don't know where I am from, I don't know where to, I wonder why I am so glad."
 I am here, this is me - how is that even possible?
 This seemingly self-evident fact can lead to questioning of great depth.
 If I really think about this, I realize that I cannot truly comprehend this.
 My existence appears like an island in an ocean of ignorance and alludes to connections that surpass me.
 The most adequate attitude towards this incomprehensible fact is one of astonishment.
-I can only be astonished that I am here at all.
+Basically, I can only be astonished that I am here at all.

-But I am here, which puts the fundamental question of existence before me: I am - can I be?

-To bring these questions to a practical and manageable level, I might apply them to my own situation.
-Can I claim my place in this world under the conditions I live within and the possibilities I have before me?
-This demands three things: protection, space, and support.
-Do I enjoy protection and acceptance and do I feel at home somewhere?
+But I am here, which puts the fundamental question of existence before me: I am - can I be? - To bring these questions to a practical and manageable level, I might apply them to my own situation.
+I then ask myself: Can I claim my place in this world under the conditions I live within AND the possibilities I have before me?
+This demands three things: protection, space and support.
+Do I enjoy protection, acceptance, do I feel at home somewhere?
 Do I have enough space for being there?
 Where do I find support in my life?
 If these are not the case, the result will be restlessness, insecurity and fear.
-If I do have these three things, I am able to feel trust in the world and confidence in myself, maybe even faith in God.
-The sum of these experiences is a fundamental trust; a trust that I have a profound and enduring support in my life.
+But if I do have these three things, I will be able to feel trust in the world and confidence in myself, maybe even faith in God.
+The sum of these experiences of trust is a fundamental trust; a trust that I have a profound and enduring support in my life.